 Similarly, when giving a written Opinion a barrister will typically spend some time reading the documents and information provided before writing an Opinion.
 If you ask the same barrister, 3 month's later, to provide a further Opinion after reading further documents, the barrister will not have remembered all the details and so will also have to re-read documents provided 3 months earlier.
 It may not take the barrister as long to do this as they did first time round because they have their previous Opinion to remind them of the case but still it will take them rather longer than if you had provided further documents and asked for further advice only 3 days after receiving the Opinion, when the details would still have been fresh in the barrister's mind.

-If you bear the above in mind, and plan, so far as it is possible to do so, how and when you ask for advice, it can help to keep the money spent on fees for advice, over the course of litigation, under control.
-If you have experience of engaging a firm of solicitors (i.e. if, in the past, you have consulted solicitors about some other legal dispute) bear in mind that using and communicating with a solicitor is different from a barrister.
-Traditionally solicitors not only dealt with strictly legal work but also carried out the general management of the affairs and property of their clients, particularly the landed gentry, with the general idea being that the client would leave everything to the solicitor, and “leave it all to me” is still the general approach with the client expected to do only the irreducible minimum and the solicitor being on call to answer the client’s queries at any time.
+If you bear the above in mind, and plan, so far as it is possible to do so, how and when you ask for advice, it can help to keep the total money spent on fees for advice under control.
+If you have experience of engaging a firm of solicitors (i.e. if, in the past, you have consulted solicitors about some other legal dispute) bear in mind that using and communicating with solicitors is different from with a barrister.
+Traditionally solicitors not only dealt with strictly legal work but also carried out the general management of the affairs and property of their clients, particularly the landed gentry, with the general idea being that the client would leave everything to the solicitor, and “leave it all to me” is still the general approach with the client expected to do only the irreducible minimum and the solicitors being on call to answer the client’s queries at any time.
 For example a question may occur to a client.
 The client could look at a written Opinion (which the solicitor had previously arranged to be provided by a barrister) to see if that answers the question, but it is easier to just email the solicitor and ask.
 Solicitors are used to answering the same question, or variations on the same question, multiple times.
 The meter is running and it is all part of the service.

-But a barrister will write an Opinion and won’t expect to be asked for a further Opinion unless and until something changes or until advice on some new aspect is requested.
-So engaging a barrister direct requires some thought and work to make sure that all the questions you want answered are raised when you ask the barrister for a written Opinion, and you need to not only read the Opinion when it is provided but also be ready to consult it, if a further query subsequently occurs to you, to see if it answers that query before you consider paying for a further written Opinion.
+But a barrister will write an Opinion and won’t expect to be asked for a further Opinion unless and until something changes or until the next key stage of any litigation or other formal process is reached.
+So engaging a barrister direct requires some thought to make sure that, as far as possible, all the questions you want answered are raised when you ask the barrister for a written Opinion.
+You need to read the Opinion when it is provided but also be ready to consult it, if a further query subsequently occurs to you, to see if it answers that query before you consider paying for a further written Opinion.

 In some cases there are not many documents and a barrister will be able to read them all before writing their Opinion.
-At the other end of the scale, for some cases there are a huge number of documents, typically emails going back years.
-If there is a large amount of documentation, it would not be realistic - because of the cost - for the barrister to simply read through it all from beginning to end.
-Often the most efficient approach is to make the documents available in a manageable form, and for you to meet the barrister for a conference and answer their questions, going through the documents.
-Because you are likely to be very familiar with most of the documents (particularly emails you have sent and received) you are likely to be able to quickly identify documents in response to questions from the barrister such as "when was such and such first mentioned?”, or "did you complain about this in an email?" etc. thus saving time and, ultimately, money because a fixed fee can be agreed for conference and subsequent written Opinion on the assumption that because you can guide the barrister through the documents, that will reduce the amount of reading they need to do.
+But in most cases it would not be realistic - because of the time and cost - for the barrister to read through everything in detail from beginning to end.
+Often the most efficient approach is to make the documents available in a manageable form, and for you to meet the barrister for a conference and answer their questions, going through selected documents.
+Because you are likely to be very familiar with most of the documents (particularly emails you have sent and received) you are likely to be able to quickly identify documents in response to questions from the barrister such as "when was such and such first mentioned?”, or "did you complain about this in an email?" etc. thus saving time and, ultimately, money because a fixed fee can be agreed for conference and subsequent written Opinion (to be provided shortly after the conference) on the assumption that because you can guide the barrister through the documents, that will reduce the amount of reading they need to do.

 Doing it this way is particularly useful if you have a large number of paper documents and you are not sure whether to scan them in because you are not sure whether they are relevant or not.
 You can scan in the key documents which are clearly relevant (it is good to provide the barrister with key documents in this way prior to the conference) and then, at the conference, a by-product of going through documents and answering the barrister's questions will be a better understanding of what types of documents are likely to be relevant or not relevant, which will help you decide which paper documents not already scanned in should be.

 If, as is usually the case, there are a lot of documents in the case, so that you started off with a conference at which documents were turned up in response to questions from the barrister (rather than the barrister reading through every available document), you may need, when asking the barrister for a further Opinion, to not only provide relevant documents which have newly come to light but also perhaps some documents available from the beginning but not highlighted before.
-For example, if, at the initial conference in answer to a question from the barrister, you identified a particular email as the first time a subject was mentioned in an email, and you have since discovered that there is also an earlier email mentioning the subject, you would include this in the set of documents provided and specifically point it out to the barrister when requesting a further Opinion.
+For example, if, at the initial conference in answer to a question from the barrister, you identified a particular email as the first time a subject was mentioned in an email, and you have since discovered that there is also an earlier email mentioning the subject, you would include this in the set of documents to be considered by the barrister and specifically point it out when requesting a further Opinion.
+Equally it is possible that developments may mean that a few of the documents previously identified are no longer relevant

 In addition to making available all the relevant documents, you need to provide the barrister with information - what you remember about the circumstances giving rise to the dispute.
-If you are using a Word document you can add in any new details which you have remembered since you last asked for an Opinion using a new colour to indicate what is new information.
-Remember that the barrister will not be trawling back through past emails checking for pieces of information you may have mentioned in the past so you need to ensure that everything is in the Word document that you provide the barrister with when asking for a further Opinion.
+If you have previously provided this information in a Word document you can add in any new details which you have remembered since you last asked for an Opinion using a new colour to indicate what is new information.
+Remember that the barrister will not be trawling back through past emails checking for pieces of information you may have mentioned in the past so you need to ensure that everything is in the Word document that you provide to the barrister with when asking for a further Opinion.

 Examples where you might feel you cannot wait include: